 When is the OBF held?

 The OBF is always held the last full weekend in July.
-"Full" means that all four days of the festival must fall in July.
-If Saturday or Sunday falls in August, the festival is moved back a week.
-The 2009 event will take place July 23, 24, 25 & 26.
+"Full" means that all five days of the festival must fall in July.
+If Saturday or Sunday falls in August, the festival moves back a week.
+The 2017 takes place July 26-30.

 Where is the OBF held?

 The OBF is always held at Tom McCall Waterfront Park in downtown Portland.
 The event takes place between the Morrison and Burnside Bridges.
-There are four entrances: under the Morrison Street Bridge, at SW Oak Street, at SW Pine Street, and along the Seawall at Pine.
-The SW Oak Street entrance will put you closest to the token and mug sales.
+There are four entrances: under the Morrison Street Bridge, at SW Oak Street, at SW Pine Street, and along the sea wall at Pine.
+The SW Oak Street entrance will put you closest to the token and tasting mug sales.

 Where can I find parking?

-As this event draws more than 70,000 people over the four days, downtown parking can be scarce.
-We have a few other suggestions: we have an on-site bike corral where you can park your bike for free - enter the festival on the northeast side of the park, along the seawall.
-Last year, nearly 400 bicycles were checked in.
-Also, public transportation is always a good idea when alcohol is involved.
-The MAX line drops off only one block from the festival at SW First and Oak Street.
+As this event draws around 80,000 people over the five days, downtown parking can be scarce.
+There is a Smart Park with affordable parking at SW Naito and NW Davis Street.
+We have an on-site bike corral where you can park your bike for free and it is manned by volunteers.
+Public transportation is a great idea when alcohol is involved, and the MAX line drops off only one block from the festival at SW First and Oak Street.

 Why is there a line to get in?